OK, let's see. Let me do the AtomBIOS part first, it's shorter.

 3. Radeon (aka xf86-video-ati) is probably the best known ATI open source driver, historically supporting everything from R100 to R4xx, although everything past R2xx was pretty heavily dependent on reverse engineered info.
 ATI contributed a bit past R200 but not much.
 A number of folks were involved in the development over time (pretty much every famous name in open source graphics has contributed to it) but Dave Airlie and Alex Deucher have been the primary contributors over the last couple of years

 4. Dave Airlie wrote a 5xx driver which was never released.
 Dave had access to R5xx programming information under NDA via his employer a couple of years ago.
 He wrote a 5xx driver using that information (no problem as long as he didn't release it) then contacted us for permission to release the driver and associated header files.
 We were not able to give Dave approval to release the driver so he buried it and stayed away from R5xx open source development to avoid any risk of violating NDA.

 5. Radeonhd is the most recently created driver.
 When we decided to ramp up support for open source development, we partnered with the Novell/SuSE development team (Luc, Egbert and Matthias plus others) to produce an all new display driver for 5xx and up.
-This was released in September as the radeonhd driver and has become quite polished since then.
+This was released in September in alpha state as the radeonhd driver and has become quite polished since then.

 In the meantime, a number of interesting things happened :

 - Dave Airlie joined Red Hat to work on graphics drivers but still had to stay away from 5xx development because of the information he had under NDA.
 We eventually worked through the legal details so that Dave could work on 5xx and 6xx parts without NDA concerns.